B5paper/documents/Linux/linux_driver_note.md

 `...` – variable arguments

-A “dev” file will be created, showing the dev_t for the device, if the dev_t is not 0,0.
+A “dev” file will be created, showing the `dev_t` for the device, if the `dev_t` is not `0,0`.
 If a pointer to a parent struct device is passed in, the newly created struct device will be a child of that device in sysfs.
 The pointer to the struct device will be returned from the call.
 Any further sysfs files that might be required can be created using this pointer.
 The return value can be checked using IS_ERR() macro.

 ```c
 struct device *device_create(struct class *class, struct device *parent, dev_t devt, void *drvdata, const char *fmt, ...);